NgomezKS/Cpp-Multilevel-Pointers-from-Cheat-Engine/README.md

 # Multilevel Pointers from CE to C++

-This little library give a easy way to write and read multilevel pointers.
+This little library give a easy way to write and read multilevel pointers from Cheat Engine.

-## Getting Started

-### Project Configuration
+## Project Configuration

 1. Solution Plataforms: x64 or x32 (depends if you are using Addy64Lib or Addy32Lib)